himanshunagi/Social-Buzz-/README.md

 Tools to be used are :

 1. SQL - For cleaning of data from uploading CSV files and further exploring the data to get required outputs and relations made.
 2. Excel - The queries will be exported to excel for easier access and use of the management.

-3.Power BI - Visualization of data to help executive in Data Driven Decision Making.
+3. Power BI - Visualization of data to help executive in Data Driven Decision Making.

 Solution